 This Decoupage Napkin Sign DIY was such a quick and easy project.
 I was shocked at how easy this DIY decoupage sign project was and it turned out so pretty!
 If you’re wondering how to decoupage with napkins, this is a great decoupage project for beginners.

-In the list below, I’ve included links to some other sellers that sell either one napkin, or sets of napkins from different packs.
+In the list below, I’ve included links to some other sellers that sell either one napkin, or a set of napkins from different packs.
 What a cool idea if you don’t want several packs of napkins.